jjovelc/NiuD_JovelJ_EcoliPR/README.md

 - **Samples**: 111 cultured *E. coli* strains
 - **Reference Genome**: `NZ_HG941718.1` (used for both alignment and variant calling)
 - **Annotation File**: GFF file generated with Prokka from `NZ_HG941718.1`
+- **phage_traits.tsv**: A matrix with one E.coli strain per row and a Phage per column.
+Data is a matrix with 0 or 1 values depending if a bacteria was or not susceptible to each phage.

 ---

 ### 2. Read Alignment

 - **Tool**: [BWA](http://bio-bwa.sourceforge.net/)
+- **Script**: `align_against_assemblies.sh`
 - **Description**: Paired-end reads were aligned to the reference genome.
 - **Output**: Sorted BAM files